contanpe/PSCI/Theory Roadmap and Abstract.md

 1. **1D and the pulse**

-Energy in the 1D axis:
+Energy in the 1D axis emerges as such:

-      Tau * t = W,
+      τ * t = W,
 where:
-Tau: Time pulse, (0.71428*10^-33),
+- τ: Time pulse, (0.71428*10^-33),
-t: Through time.
+- t: Through time.
 Each pulse of time denotes 1 full pulse, spin, or one rotation.

-That essentially means that in the 1D, there is a flicker where energy is produced as a "heartbeat".
+That essentially means that in the 1D, it looks like theres a flicker where energy is produced.
 Thus, "time", the 1D axis, emerges via t-pulse quantization:
       x(t) = ∫₀^t τ ⋅ ɸ^{⌊t/τ⌋} dt.